tuonux/mtx/README.md

 Author: tuonux \<tuonux0@gmail.com\>

+## Play on Grey Hack like a pseudo-real hacker!

+MTX Framework offer the possibility to get you in a pseudo-real hacker experience like the famous Metasploit command line based interface!

 ## Click to see the youtube video with MTX Framework in action

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/QtLqkCrDPZY/0.jpg)](http://www.youtube.com/watch?v=QtLqkCrDPZY "GREY HACK - MTX FRAMEWORK - HACK UNREACHABLES TARGETS")